 - Microwave the jacket potato and just accept the skin isn’t crispy, saving time as this takes just 10-15 minutes in the microwave.

-- Use half a tin of chilli con carne instead of making your own – once opened you can keep the remaining half a tin in the fridge in an airtight pot, or freeze it.
+- Use tinned chilli con carn, instead of making your own.
+Just half a tin of chilli con carne is enough – once opened you can keep the remaining half a tin in the fridge in an airtight pot, or freeze it.
 I make up batches of chilli con carne in the slow cooker and freeze some in “jacket potato portion” sizes.

 - Mexicana cheese is lovely, but you can make your own by using regular cheddar cheese and grating a fresh/raw chilli into it!
 This works out to be cheaper than buying Mexicana cheese as a branded item and you can freeze fresh chillies when they’re on offer.